CodePhoenixOrg/Phink/README.md

 In your browser, go to:
 	https://localhost/myproject/src/web/setup/

-All necessary files will set up automatically and after a few seconds you be in front of the welcome page.
+All necessary files will set up automatically and after a few seconds you'll be in front of the welcome page.

 ## Sample javascript bootstrap sample.js